Community

 An exhibition about homelessness brought new perspectives through multimedia artworks.
 The Black Eye Project collaborated with the Archer Project to create the event at Sheffield Cathedral.
 Sheffield Live! reporter, Isabelle Goodhand spoke to Jim Lobley, Creative Director of the Black Eye Project.

-This year’s Nether Edge Festival will feature Ukrainian virtuoso pianist Daria Golovchenko, who is rebuilding her career after fleeing the war in Ukraine.
+Ukrainian virtuoso pianist Daria Golovchenko performed at the Nether Edge Festival while rebuilding her career after fleeing war in Ukraine.
 Golovchenko originally trained at Kharkiv University of Arts after discovering a passion for piano at the age of five.
-The concert is one among many diverse events that make up the Ninth Nether Edge Festival, running from 16 to 24 September.
-Sheffield Live! reporter Baillor Jalloh spoke to Daria Golovchenko at a rehearsal for the event.
+The concert was one among many diverse events that made up the Ninth Nether Edge Festival.
+Report by Baillor Jalloh for Sheffield Live!

 Mental health alliance launched in Sheffield